viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 We see that at 65.9 ksps, the digitized signal looks nothing like the input signal.
 This is not a helpful result.
 At 1 Msps, we could apply some digital processing, e.g., identify local maxima and minima of the signal and thus get some understanding of the characteristics of the square wave signal on the input.
 That is not a possibility at 65.9 ksps.

 We saw that a square wave signal is a challenge for the XADC.
-What about something more "reasonable," for example, an 8 kHz sine signal?
+What about something more reasonable, for example, an 8 kHz sine signal?
 The following figure shows the effect of Cora Z7 auxiliary channel AAF on such a signal.

 <img src="pictures\Cora_Z7_sine_signal_simulation.png">